ferreiratiago/es6/README.md

 ## Weak Maps

 We can think of `WeakMaps` as a sub set of Maps.
-WeakMaps are not iterable, i.e. there is no iterable protocol.
+WeakMaps are not iterable, i.e. they don't follow the iterable protocol.

 ### Examples
 ```js